eowino/node-google-ima/README.md

 # Google IMA in Node.js

-This project illustrates that it is possible to get Ad playback URLs using the Google IMA SDK.
+This project illustrates that it is possible to get Ad playback URLs using the Google IMA SDK in Node.js

 ## Getting Started